AmateurPotion/Mindustry-Crystal-edition/README.md

 1. move to core/asset/bundle/
 2. open bundle_(language code).properties
 3. Compare and work with bundle.properties.
+4. If you need more advice, read Translating.md

 `_Translating is similar to the original._`